-If you have a question or a problem relating to your course, your Course Administrator at Educate Teacher Training and/or at Leeds Beckett University are there to help you.
+If you have a question or a problem relating to your course, your Course Administrator is there to help you.
 Course Administrators work closely with academic staff and can make referrals to teaching staff or to specialist professional services as appropriate.
 They can give you a confirmation of attendance letter, and a transcript.
 You may also like to contact your Course Rep or the Students' Union Advice team for additional support with course-related questions.